microsoft/dicom-server/docs/tutorials/use-the-medical-imaging-server-apis.md

-# Use DICOMWeb&trade; Standard APIs with Medical Imaging Server for DICOM
+# Use DICOMweb&trade; Standard APIs with Medical Imaging Server for DICOM

 This tutorial gives on overview of how to use the DICOMweb&trade; Standard APIs with the Medical Imaging Server for DICOM.